rustdesk/doc.rustdesk.com/content/self-host/rustdesk-server-oss/synology/dsm-6/_index.en.md

 weight: 22
 ---

-> An alterative up-to-date tutorial from third-party is [here](https://mariushosting.com/how-to-install-rustdesk-on-your-synology-nas/).
+> An alternative up-to-date tutorial from third-party is [here](https://mariushosting.com/how-to-install-rustdesk-on-your-synology-nas/).

 This tutorial is based on latest DSM v6 and v7.

 {{% notice note %}}
-After DSM 7.2, the Docker is upgraded to new "Container Manager", please check [this article](/docs/self-host/rustdesk-server-oss/synology/dsm-7) instead.
+After DSM 7.2 update, the Docker is upgraded to new "Container Manager", please check [this article](/docs/en/self-host/rustdesk-server-oss/synology/dsm-7) instead.
 {{% /notice %}}

 ### Install Docker